federicobozzini/unige-data-warehouse/project/README.md

 I renamed some columns for practical reasons.
 For instance 'from' became 'fromts', 'to' became 'tots' and 'date' became 'datets'.
 I also renamed the 'date' table to 'datets'.

+The SQL used to describe the data warehouse is stored in the rolapSchema.sql

 ### Data warehouse data insertion

 I decided to program all the ETL process by using exclusevely Postgres.